Information for Families

 During your child care search, you will want to locate providers near your home, work or child's school.
 The Child Care Aware of Washington Family Center can help you with your search.

-* Note: The on-line referral tool will be down for upgrades from 1 AM, 12/7 through 7 AM, 12/9.
-We are sorry for any inconvenience this may cause.
+* Note: The on-line referral tool may be unavailable at times on weekends for upgrades or repair.
+We apologize for any inconvenience this may cause.

 Five Steps to Finding Quality Child Care